-In 2019, we generated 97% of revenue from fees from banks and loan servicing.
-We have also achieved a high degree of automation, with approximately 70% of Upstart-powered loans approved instantly and fully automated in the fourth quarter of 2019, driving operating leverage and improving unit economics.
-We generated more than \$1 million of annualized revenue per employee in the fourth quarter of 2019.
+In the third quarter of 2020, we generated % of revenue from fees from banks and loan servicing.
+We have also achieved a high degree of automation, with approximately % of Upstart-powered loans approved instantly and fully automated in the third quarter of 2020, driving operating leverage and improving unit economics.
+We generated more than \$ million of annualized revenue per employee in the third quarter of 2020.